Generational Curses Today?

 Blessings Flow To People Who Love God.
-While God certainly brought generational curses upon some idolators, He also promised to show His lovingkindness to thousands of generations who love Him and keep His commandments.
+While God certainly brought generational curses upon some idolaters, He also promised to show His lovingkindness to thousands of generations who love Him and keep His commandments.
 Therefore, we may safely proclaim that no generational curse applies to anyone who loves God and keeps His commandments.
 We should also consider other similar passages.

-“The LORD passed by in front of him and proclaimed, ‘the LORD, the LORD God, compassionate and gracious, slow to anger, and abounding in lovingkindness and truth; who keeps lovingkindness for thousands, who forgives iniquity, transgression and sin; yet He will by no means leave the guilty unpunished, visiting the iniquity of fathers on the children and the grandchildren to the third and fourth generations'” (Exodus 34:6-7, Page 146).
+“Then the LORD passed by in front of him and proclaimed, ‘the LORD, the LORD God, compassionate and gracious, slow to anger, and abounding in lovingkindness and truth; who keeps lovingkindness for thousands, who forgives iniquity, transgression and sin; yet He will by no means leave the guilty unpunished, visiting the iniquity of fathers on the children and on the grandchildren to the third and fourth generations'” (Exodus 34:6-7, Page 146).

 God Punishes the Guilty.
 This passage appears very similar to the Ten Commandments passage above.
 Indeed, this narrative describes the second giving of the Ten Commandments.
 You may recall Moses slammed the first stone tablets to the ground, outraged over the idolatry of the people of Israel.
 The second time, however, Moses himself had to cut the stones for God to write upon.
-As the first time, God emphasized the difference between the fate of idolators who practice sin over generations, and believers who turn away from idolatry and find the forgiveness of God.
+As the first time, God emphasized the difference between the fate of idolaters who practice sin over generations, and believers who turn away from idolatry and find the forgiveness of God.
 God only punishes the guilty, never the righteous.

 “So those of you who may be left will rot away because of their iniquity in the lands of your enemies; and also because of the iniquities of their forefathers they will rot away with them” (Leviticus 26:39, Page 209).